Why this step counts

 What medical information should I bring?

-Your prescriptions for current treatments, reports of recent examinations, medical and surgical history, list of known allergies, and details of previous injections or cosmetic procedures.
+Your current prescriptions (or a list of them), your recent test results, your medical and surgical history, a list of your known allergies, and details of any previous injections or cosmetic procedures.

 What questions should I ask the doctor during my first consultation?